Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Project teams consist of 2, 3, or 4 students.
 Submit your team via Project Group Form by Friday, April 17.
 If you need help finding teammates, post on Ed.

 We expect effort to scale with team size: a 4-person team should produce roughly twice the depth or breadth of a 2-person team.
-Peer evaluations factor into individual grades.

 Required TA meeting (before May 1)